-This Radiola has a concentric tuning and volume control thereby insuring ease of operation.
-A Local-Distant Switch is provided to retain the maximum high quality operating characteristics of the Radiola for both strong local and weak distant stations.
+This Radiola has a "two-in-one" selector and volume control, thereby insuring ease of operation.
+A local-distant switch is provided to retain the maximum high quality operating characteristics of the Radiola for both strong local and weak distant stations.
+Excellent sensitivity and selectivity are provided over the broadcast range from 550 to 1500 kilocycles (545 to 200 meters).